mcb2223/Basketball_Stats_Tool/README.md

   - I first moved the criteria for the project into an excel spreadsheet that i could easily read and have up on my second monitor when working.
   - I got a refresher on Dunder Main, including the incredibly helpful workshop through Treehouse.
     - Where this was number two on the criteria, i want to make sure i had an understanding of what this actually did.
-  - Pulled up the code from cleaning data challange that we did right before the project came up, so i could rewrite manipulate that to meet what i needed.
+  - Pulled up the code from cleaning data challange that we did right before the project came up, so i could use that as a reference to what i needed.

 ## Reflections
   - This project was exponetially harder for me than the number guessing game.